mc0110/inetbox2mqtt/README.md

 ## MicroPython
 After the first tests, I was amazed af how good and powerful the [microPython.org](https://docs.micropython.org/en/latest/) platform is.
 However, the software did not run with a kernel from July (among other things, the bytearray.hex was not implemented there yet).

-The micropython MQTT packages are currently still experimental and cannot yet establish MQTT TLS connections.
-Thanks a lot to Thorsten [tve/mqboard](https://github.com/tve/mqboard) for his work.

 ## Installation instructions